szabgab/slides/python/tk.md

 Create an application that we can use to play [Master Mind](https://en.wikipedia.org/wiki/Mastermind_(board_game))

-## Exercise: Tk - Convert file
-{id: exercise-tk}

-* Application that accepts a "title" - line of text, a file selected, a new filename (that probably does not exist) and then runs.

 ## Solution: Tk - Calculator one line
 {id: solution-tk-calcilator-one-line}
 {i: Entry}